 Wheat flour is the most common flour used in baking.
 There are different types of wheat flour, and they're distinguished by the amount of gluten they contain.

 Gluten is the wheat's natural protein, and it's what gives baked goods their structure.
 When the dough is kneaded, these glutens develop and become elastic.
 Flours made from hard, high-protein varieties of wheat are called strong flours.
 They have a higher gluten content.
 Flours made from softer, low-protein wheat are called weak flours and are lower in gluten.

 All-purpose flour is formulated to have a medium gluten content of around 12 percent or so.
-This makes it a good middle-of-the-road flour that can be used for a whole range of baking, from crusty bread to fine cakes and pastries.
+This makes it a good middle-of-the-road flour that can be used for a whole range of baking, from crusty bread to cookies to fine cakes and pastries.
 Even though all-purpose flour is a good general flour, most professional bakers don't use all-purpose flour.
 Most professional bakers use either bread flour, cake flour, or pastry flour, depending on what they are baking.

 One sifted cup of all-purpose flour should weigh around 4.5 ounces or 125 grams.

 Bread flour is a strong flour, meaning that it has a relatively high gluten content—usually around 13 to 14 percent.
 A handful of bread flour will feel coarse and will look slightly off-white.
 Bread flour is used for making crusty bread and rolls, pizza doughs, and similar products.

 One cup of bread flour will weigh around 5 ounces or 140 grams.

 Cake flour is made from soft wheat and has a lower gluten content—around 7.5 to 9 percent.
 Its grains are visibly finer than bread flour, and it is much whiter in color.
 Its fine, soft texture makes it preferable for tender cakes and pastries.

 One sifted cup of cake flour will weigh around 3.5 ounces or 99 grams.